This website is built for modern browsers - we recommend Chrome, Edge, & Safari.

 Was there a Will or Not?
 Yes Or No?

-If the answer if Yes,’ then you have two very good options, which are 1) probate the Will in probate Court, or 3) probate the Will in Court as a Muniment of Title only.
+If the answer if Yes,’ then you have two very good options, which are 1) probate the Will in Probate Court, or 3) probate the Will in Court as a Muniment of Title only.

 Answer: Yes

 1. Probate of Will in Court: this is the traditional method for probating a Last Will & Testament in Texas.
 The Will is filed with an Application to Probate the Will, and the Court appoints an Executor and orders, usually, an Independent Administration.
 The Executor is in charge of the Estate, as well as distributing the assets to the beneficiaries and filing an accounting with the Court for the Judge to sign.
-After the Probate Judge appoints the Executor over the Estate, a special document called Letters Testamentary are issued by the clerk to the Executor, which allows the Executor to access bank accounts, retitle assets, sell probate real estate, etc.
+After the Probate Judge appoints the Executor over the Estate, a special document called Letters Testamentary is issued by the clerk to the Executor, which allows the Executor to access bank accounts, retitle assets, sell probate real estate, etc.

 2. Probate of Will as a Muniment of Title: this is a less desirable way to probate a Will, but this procedure is most useful when dealing with a Will that needs to be probated more than four years after the Decedent passed away.
 Under Texas law, the statute of limitation is four (4) years to Probate a Will and have an Independent Administration by the Probate Court.
 Click the link in the title for more info.